| | |

 A Sweet Potato Pie is served on the dessert table and generally has no topping.
 It’s also most often made with granulated sugar.

-Sweet Potato Casserole, on the other hand, is considered a side dish and is served alongside mashed potatoes, stuffing, roasted vegetables.
+On the other hand, Sweet Potato Casserole is a side dish served alongside mashed potatoes, stuffing, and roasted vegetables.
 It usually has a topping of a nut streusel or sometimes marshmallows.

 Why Do People Eat Sweet Potatoes for Thanksgiving?